jnozzi/cocoadev.com/markdown/NSTextViewSetHidden.md

 ----
 But this *is* an obvious mistake.

-People often think that because they spent sixteen hours a day using their computer and experiencing all the various General/GUIs on it, they are qualified to make great General/GUIs.
+People often think that because they spent sixteen hours a day using their computer and experiencing all the various GUIs on it, they are qualified to make great GUIs.
 It's not true.
 Designing a good interface is *hard*, and there are a lot of rules and guidelines on how to do it that are not obvious.

 There are a lot of people out there who aren't aware of some basic rules, like "view should not hide and show without very good reason".
 This is not a fault, it's just ignorance, like somebody using     +stringWithCString: because they don't realize how badly it will fail with non-English text.
 Now, why should I point out the latter but not the former?